hatedabamboo/notes.hatedabamboo.me/src/posts/solving-the-big-iam-challenge.md

 }
 ```

-Okay, let’s dissect what we have here.
+Okay, let's dissect what we have here.
 First things first, `cognito-sync:*` is our way to the contents of the bucket mentioned in the second statement of the policy.
-I feel like `mobileanalytics:PutEvents` is a bit misleading here and may not prove useful, but we’ll see.
-There’s also a picture of AWS Cognito in this task, which is unusual.
-Perhaps it’s also a clue?
-Let’s inspect the code.
+I feel like `mobileanalytics:PutEvents` is a bit misleading here and may not prove useful, but we'll see.
+There's also a picture of AWS Cognito in this task, which is unusual.
+Perhaps it's also a clue?
+Let's inspect the code.

 ```html
 <img style="width: 16rem" id="signedImg" class="mx-auto mt-4" src="#" alt="Signed img from S3" />